Howard Waldrop

-Howard Waldrop (born September 15, 1946) is a science fiction author who works primarily in short fiction.
+Howard Waldrop (died January 14, 2024) was an American science fiction author who worked primarily in short fiction.
 He received the World Fantasy Award for Life Achievement in 2021.

-Personal life
+Early life

-Though born in Houston, Mississippi, Waldrop has spent most of his life in Texas.
-He moved to Washington state for several years, but has since returned to Austin.
-He is an avid fly fisherman.
-He is a member of the Turkey City Writer's Workshop, has attended the Rio Hondo Writing Workshop, and has taught at the Clarion Workshop.
+Born in Houston, Mississippi, Waldrop spent most of his life in Texas.
+He moved to Washington state for several years, but returned to Austin.

+As a child, he corresponded with A Game of Thrones author George R. R. Martin about their shared love of comic books.
+He was an avid fly fisherman.
+He was a member of the Turkey City Writer's Workshop, attended the Rio Hondo Writing Workshop, and taught at the Clarion Workshop.